Wednesday, October 21, 2009

 Meeting details

-If you are new to the group, please do contact our coordinator beforehand so we can bring you up to speed about what this campaign is about before you arrive.
+If you are new to the group, please contact our coordinator beforehand so we can bring you up to speed about our current campaigns before you arrive.

-We meet upstairs in the pool room of the 'Hope & Anchor' pub 207 Upper Street, N1 1RL.
+We meet upstairs in the pool room of the 'Hope and Anchor' pub, 207 Upper Street, N1 1RL.
 It is a short walk down Upper Street from Highbury and Islington underground station.
 Buses 4, 19, 30 and 43 stop just up the road [map].

 You can contact our co-ordinator Duncan Walker on 07533 488935 or duncanfoe@gmail.com.